KSP-KOS/KOS/_sources/structures/misc/time.txt

     :attr:`TimeSpan:SECOND`

-        This is the number of **remainder** seconds leftover after all whole-number minutes, hours, days, and years have been subtracted out, and it's never outside the range [0..60).
+        This is the **whole** number of **remainder** seconds leftover after all whole-number minutes, hours, days, and years have been subtracted out, and it's never outside the range [0..60).
 It's essentially the 'seconds hand' on a clock.

     :attr:`TimeSpan:SECONDS`